jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 That's really the key to all this.
 Clean architecture decouples business logic from it's infrastructure.

-This also makes the code a lot easier to understand in some cases.
+This can also makes the code a lot easier to understand.
 In applications where there is no database, it is clear where the business entities should go and where they should be modeled.

 ### The Infrastructure is a Series of Adapter Patterns

 One key point is that the infrastructure layer ends up relying highly on the Adapter pattern.
-Clean Architecture is very similar to the Ports and Adapters pattern, or Hexagonal Architecture.
 Components in the infrastructure layer typically have some external system they are dependent on.
 Things like a database, file access, or a notification system.
-This will naturally be a dependency on these components.
+This will naturally be a dependency of these components.

 So, much of the code in the infrastructure layer can be thought of as an adapter.
 It's implementing the interfaces defined by the business domain using the specific database, file access, or notification system.
 I did not show those in my diagrams above, but the typical adapter pattern looks something like this.